GOGTEAM89/Tabchi/README.md

 #Important
 ##Dont Forget

-after run, you must send messege of your bot too be [@sajjad_021](https://telegram.me/sajjad_021) for regester tour bot. if you are reported, you can send messege in the [@TgMessengerBot](https://telegram.me/TgMessengerBot) and requst for activate your bot.
+after run, you must send messege of your bot too be [@Mohammad_Hidden](https://telegram.me/Mohammad_hidden) for regester tour bot. if you are reported, you can send messege in the [bot pmresan](https://telegram.me/ngar_robot) and requst for activate your bot.

 ***